isomerpages/mlaw-corp/news/speeches/_posts/2012-06-10-Speech-by-Minister-for-Law-Mr-K-Shanmugam-at-the-Arbitration-Dialogue.md

 ---
-layout: post
-title: Speech by Minister for Law, Mr K Shanmugam, at the Arbitration Dialogue
+title: 'Speech by Minister for Law, Mr K Shanmugam, at the Arbitration Dialogue'
 permalink: /news/speeches/speech-by-minister-for-law-mr-k-shanmugam-at-the-arbitration-dialogue
 breadcrumb: Speeches
-collection_name: news

 ---

 10 Jun 2012 Posted in [Speeches](/news/speeches)